Why should you stay scared?

 Stepping out of your comfort zone enough to get those little butterflies fluttering around in your stomach means that your are trying something new.
 Yes, you may fail.
 Actually, statistically you WILL fail at some point, probably pretty heavily, but failures are where we gain the most learning.
 Steven Kotler, a contributor for Forbes stated: “Creatives fail and the really good ones fail often,” .
 The more we push ourselves to try new things, especially things which are unknown, the more we learn and grow in confidence.
 The skillset improves the more it is tested.
 Your knowledge expands by being in new situations.
 We meet new people and we expand our horizons.

 I look back on the work i created 10 years ago, and whilst some of it was okay, i think the vast majority is utter crap.
-At the time i thought i was doing okay, but time spent expanding my horizons, working on my skillset, learning and trying new things has meant that my viewpoint now is completely different
+At the time i thought i was doing okay, but time spent expanding my horizons, working on my skillset as a Brand marketing photographer, learning and trying new things has meant that my viewpoint now is completely different

 Pushing outside of your comfort zone and into the unknown, forces you to get creative.
 New levels of creativity can be found just outside that little patch where you normally exist.
 The people who conquer their fears of the new are the ones who push boundaries, and create new, exciting projects / products.
 If you feel that you are stagnating and your creativity is suffering, here are some steps you can take: